ixofoundation/ixo-blockchain/x/payments/spec/03_messages.md

 }
 ```
 This message is expected to fail if:
-- any editable field violates the restrictions set for the same field in `MsgCreateBond`
+- any editable field violates the restrictions set for the same field in `MsgCreateSubscription`
 - all editable fields are `"[do-not-modify]"`
-- signers list is not equal to the bond's signers list

 ## MsgSetPaymentContractAuthorisation